webaverse/docs/docs/engineering/WSRTC/Quick Start.md

----
-id: worlds-backend
-title: Worlds Backend
----
-# Worlds Backend - Quick Start Guide
+# Webaverse - WRSTC - Quick Start Guide

  ## Before You Begin

 Before you begin we recommend you read about the basic building blocks that assemble an application:
 * Git - [Download & Install Git](https://git-scm.com/downloads).
 OSX and Linux machines typically have this already installed.
 * Node.js - Start by going through [Node.js Official Website](http://nodejs.org/) and this [StackOverflow Thread](http://stackoverflow.com/questions/2353818/how-do-i-get-started-with-node-js), which should get you going with the Node.js platform in no time.

----

 ## Quick Install